Creating your washi tape phone case is one of our earliest projects, such as this one (#3). However, this is my first experiment using Mod Podge.

 Suggestion: Is There Anything To Improve Upon Washi Tape Phone Case: My First Experiment Using Mod Podge?

-If you want to make some cute cell phone cases for yourself, you may want to skip Mod Podge or just apply on the edges to prevent from curling up.
+If you want to make some cute cell phone cases for yourself, you may want to skip Mod Podge or just apply it on the edges to prevent it from curling up.
 This is because you can change different washi tape patterns depending on your outfit or your preference.

 But, it’d be better to apply a thin layer on top of the washi tape phone covers if you plan to gift.

 Now, I’d like to hear from you what’s your first experiment or experience using washi tape and Mod Podge.
 Does it help or not?
 How?

 You may choose to purchase from our Lovingcottage store.
 Or buy from Amazon and/or other affiliate partners.
 Here’s my affiliate disclosure for more info.
 Please note that some items are the same while some are not exactly the same but related and/or complemented.